Minnesota 1-Day Fishing License: Cost, Rules, and How to Buy

 daily permits and costs

-You can get a 24-hour license for $12 if you’re a Minnesota resident or $14 as a non-resident, and a 72-hour option costs $14 for residents and $30 for non-residents, each valid for consecutive 24-hour periods from purchase.
+A 24-hour license costs $12 for Minnesota residents or $14 for non-residents.
+A 72-hour option costs $14 for residents and $30 for non-residents, and each runs for consecutive 24-hour periods from the time of purchase.

-These short-term licenses are perfect if you’re an occasional angler or a visitor who doesn’t need a full annual permit.
+These short-term licenses work well for occasional anglers or visitors who do not need a full annual permit.

 Cost and Duration

-If you only fish occasionally, short-term licenses give you a simple, affordable option: Minnesota offers 24-hour permits for residents at $12 and non-residents at $14, and 72-hour permits at $14 for residents and $34 for non-residents.
+Minnesota offers 24-hour permits for residents at $12 and non-residents at $14.
+The 72-hour option costs $14 for residents and $34 for non-residents.

-• Choose 24- or 72-hour based on trip length and cost.
+• Choose 24- or 72-hour based on your trip length and budget.

 • Always carry your permit and ID while fishing.

-• Short-term buys still fund management and habitat work.
+• Short-term purchases still support fisheries management and habitat work.

 Who Qualifies